 The golf course provides important recreational opportunities.
 The golf course is likely to be affected by sea level rise.
-There is potential to move parts of the course affected by flooding gradually to adjacent land owned by the Club.
-Also, it may be possible with careful landscape design to combine function with wetlands development.
+There may be potential to move parts of the course affected by flooding gradually to adjacent land owned by the Club.
+This area contains protected tree species which may prevent the use of the land as a golf course.
+Also, it may be possible with careful landscape design to combine function with wetlands development and water retention.